bud3699/Virtual-Display-Driver/README.md

 - [Driver Installer (Windows 10/11)](https://github.com/VirtualDisplay/Virtual-Display-Driver/releases) - Check release page for release notes.

+Note, Before using the Virtual Display Driver, ensure the following dependencies are installed:
+- **Microsoft Visual C++ Redistributable**
+  If you encounter the error `vcruntime140.dll not found`, download and install the latest version from the [Microsoft Visual C++ Redistributable page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported).

 ## EDID Database
 - [EDID Database by Bud3699](https://edid.mikethetech.com/)

   You can use this database to load custom edid's into the driver!
 Or just general edid usage :)

 ## Installation